mattmakai/fullstackpython.com/source/content/pages/12-static-content/1201-static-content.markdown

 Examples include JavaScript, image, and CSS files.

+## Types of static content
+Static content can be either assets created as part of your development process such as images on your landing page or user-generated content.
+The Django framework calls these two categories *assets* and *media*.

 ## Content delivery networks
 A content delivery network (CDN) is a third party that stores and serves static files.
 [Amazon CloudFront](http://aws.amazon.com/cloudfront/),